Claim: U.S. Interstate highways are numbered according to a pattern based on their direction and location.

 (or Routes), marked with black-and-white badge-shaped signs, are assigned one- to three-digit numbers.
 Like interstate highways, they designate north-south roads with odd numbers and east-west roads with even numbers, but the numbering scheme is inverted: the numbers of north-south routes grow larger from east to west, and the numbers of east-west routes grow larger from north to south.

-NORTH-SOUTH EXAMPLES: US Highway 1 runs from Fort Kent, Maine, to Key West, Florida.
-US Highway 99 used to run from the Canadian border at Blaine, Washington, almost to the Mexican border at the city of Calexico, California.
-(Highway 99 has since been supplanted by Interstate 5 and is no longer designated as a U.S. Highway.)
+US Highway 1runs from Fort Kent, Maine, to Key West, Florida.
+US Highway 99used to run from the Canadian border at Blaine, Washington, almost to the Mexican border at the city of Calexico, California. ( Highway 99has since been supplanted by Interstate 5and is no longer designated as a U.S. Highway.)

 STATE AND COUNTY ROUTES: Individual